caesar2024/caesar2024.github.io/Seifert.md

 ~~~
 **Figure 3.** Evolution of cloud and rain liquid water content (LWC), mean rain drop diameter (D) and rain number concentration (N) over time.

+Figure 3 highlights several important points.
+The initial transfer from cloud liquid water to rain liquid water is slow.
+Once the process reaches a critical point the cloud liquid water is rapidly converted to rain liquid water within a few 10s of minutes.
+Similarly, the diameter growth of the rain is at first low.
+However, near the critical point the average rainwater diameter rapidly grows to millimeter size in diameter, which is the characteristic diameter of rain drops during "moderate" rain.
+Similarly the number of rain drops first increases until it reaches a maximum.
+At the maximum self-collection of rain drops leads to growth in size and a decrease in their number.

+The time to rain formation due to autoconversion depends on $N_t$, LWC, and CV.
+Higher LWC results in faster rain formation.
+Clouds with higher number concentration develop precipitation more slowly.
+Finally, the broadness of the distribution, expressed by the CV value, also influences time to rain formation.
+Broader distributions lead to more rapid rain formation.

+\exercise{
+1. Prove to yourself that the model conserves liquid water.
+2. Use the sliders to explore the influence of $N_t$, LWC, and CV.
+Based on your exploration, rank the relative importance of  $N_t$, LWC, and CV on the time to rain formation.
+3. Propose an explanation why an increase in $N_t$ will decrease the precipitation efficiency of a cloud.
+4. Advanced question: Propose an explanation on how atmospheric aerosol might influence rain formation via autoconversion.
+}

 ### Part 3: Math Stuff